-With this in mind, the multipliers for the two defined areas, Whatcom County and Washington State will differ.
-By definition, the multiplier for Washington State will be larger than the Whatcom County multiplier, as the Washington State output includes the Whatcom results.
-As Western expands its geographic reach, and therefore the flow of dollars, the difference between the two multipliers will increase.
+With this in mind, the multipliers for the two defined areas, the Bellingham Metropolitan Statistical Area and Washington State will differ.
+By definition, the multiplier for Washington State will be larger than the Bellingham MSA multiplier, as the Washington State output includes the Bellingham MSA results.
+As Western expands its geographic reach, and therefore the flow of dollars to parts of the state outside the Bellingham MSA, the difference between the two multipliers will increase.